jackyjngwn/SingularityWorkshop/index.md

 singularity --version
 ```

 Done!
 After the last command, you should see

 ```
 2.3.2-dist
 ```

-Because we are on a cloud system, and we are all using the same base image, this should only work.
+Because we are on a cloud system, and we are all using the same base image, this should just work.
 Welcome to the cloud, where EVERY development environment can be the same.

 <br>
 ## Checking the installation